Call for abstracts

 * Evidence of relevance to others across the University and beyond;

 * Contribution to development, enhancement and scholarship related to the theme.

-Once the proposals have been peer-reviewed feedback and further information will be sent to applicants on or around Friday 12th April 2019.
+Once the proposals have been peer reviewed feedback will be sent to applicants on Friday 10th April 2020.

 Cohen, S., & Jurkovic, J. (1997).
 Learning from a Masterpiece.
 Training and Development, 51(11), 66-70